Search This Site

 We'll start from the front of the case with the VFD connections.
 First find the 4 or 8 pin USB connector coming from the front of the case.
 This plugs into the USB jack on the motherboard.
 (See label "O" on the diagram) Motherboard Connections

-Next, find the 2 wire leads colored black and red.
+Next, find the two wire leads colored black and red.
 These will be single pin connection types.
 Refer to your motherboard manual and connect these pins to the "power switch" or "power button" motherboard pins.
 (See label "M" on the diagram) Motherboard Connections

-Next find the connections labeled "Power SW" that is connected to the front of the case.
+Next, find the connections labeled "Power SW" that is connected to the front of the case.
 This will connect to the dual pin header that comes from the VFD/IR.

 Finally, find the 4 pin power connector coming from the VFD/IR module, and connect it to a 4 pin power lead from the power supply.
 4 Pin Power Connector